 Celebrating Kale: Healthiest of Vegetables, and Good in a Cocktail, Too

 Cathy Walthers of West Tisbury is a kale fanatic.
-Last year she ate the green for 140 days straight, while testing recipes for her new cookbook, Kale, Glorious Kale.
+Before publishing her cookbook Kale, Glorious Kale in 2014, while testing recipes, she ate the green for 140 days straight.
 Kale is one of the only local greens available for most of the year, and it’s also wonderfully versatile.

 “Kale is super popular now,” Walthers said, when I asked what drew her to the green in the first place.
 “There’s even a worldwide kale seed shortage—the Johnny’s Seed Company told me.
 But still, some people are unsure how to cook it, and some people have had bad experiences.
 So I wanted to give recipes and help with techniques for people who don’t think they like it, or don’t know how to use it.”